davlaf/elec374-assembler/README.md

 ```bash
 python SRC-ASM.py program.s -o output.txt -v
 ```
-If the `-o` option is omitted, the assembler will create an output file named `program.txt` by default.
+If the `-o` option is omitted, the assembler will create an output file named `program.mem`.

 ## Output Format
 The output file will contain 512 lines (one for each memory word from address 0 to 511) with each line displaying an 8-digit hexadecimal number representing the encoded 32-bit instruction or data.
 Unused memory locations will be filled with 00000000.